-- 1 Complete the steps to add a new user. - 2 On the General tab, enter: - Session Timeout how many consecutive seconds user can access the service. - Idle Timeout how many consecutive seconds of idle connection time can pass before the session is terminated.
+- 1 Complete the steps to add a new user. - 2 Add the reply items: - Session-Timeout how many consecutive seconds user can access the service. - Idle-Timeout how many consecutive seconds of idle connection time can pass before the session is terminated.